-- Trumpington Meadows 600 homes, with outline planning permission as part of a wider development of 1,200 which includes land in Cambridge City Council's area - North West Cambridge 1,155 homes in South Cambridgeshire with planning permission as part of a wider development of 3,000 homes which includes land in Cambridge City Council's area, to meet the needs of Cambridge University - Land between Huntingdon Road and Histon Road named Darwin Green, originally allocated for 1,100 homes but the capacity assumption has been revised to 900 dwellings in the light of pre-application discussions to allow a more appropriate density of development (see Policy SS/2) - Land north of Newmarket Road pre-application discussions in progress in 2013 for development of approximately 1,200 homes - Land north of Cherry Hinton 110 homes in South Cambridgeshire as part of a wider development of 500 homes which includes land in Cambridge City Council's area.
+- Trumpington Meadows 600 homes, with planning permission as part of a wider development of 1,200 which includes land in Cambridge City Council's area. - North West Cambridge 1,155 homes in South Cambridgeshire with planning permission as part of a wider development of 3,000 homes which includes land in Cambridge City Council's area, to meet the needs of Cambridge University. - Land between Huntingdon Road and Histon Road named Darwin Green, originally allocated for 1,100 homes but the capacity assumption has been revised to 900 dwellings in the light of pre-application discussions to allow a more appropriate density of development.
+Policy SS/2 identifies a larger site boundary than in the Site Specific Policies DPD, bringing capacity to approximately 1,000 dwellings. - Land north of Newmarket Road Outline Planning permission granted in 2016 for development of approximately 1,300 homes. - Land north of Cherry Hinton The Cambridge East AAP identified that it may be possible for this area to come forward ahead of relocation of the airport.
+Policy SS/3 identifies 420 homes in South Cambridgeshire as part of a wider development of 1,200 homes which includes land in Cambridge City Council's area.